sui-foundation/sui-move-intro-course/unit-three/lessons/2_intro_to_generics.md

 }
 ```

-However, this type will only be able to hold a value of type `u64`, to make our `Box` able to hold any generic type, we will need to use generics.
-The code would be modified as following:
+However, this type will only be able to hold a value of type `u64`.
+To make our `Box` able to hold any generic type, we will need to use generics.
+The code would be modified as follows:

 ```rust
 module  generics::storage {